MrSharma619/lms-gateway-server/README.md

 this is also registered with eureka server.
 so remember, start the eureka server first,
-and then run all 4 microservices one by one.
+and then run all 4 microservices one by one (run gateway server at the end).